-B. Useful Skills
+B. Useful skills

-- Q. Which of these skills do you expect to learn on your course?
-Pick 3 that are most important for you: - B1.
-Basic ICT skills e.g. use of internet search, email, word processing, spreadsheets, etc. - B2.
-How to use technology to cope with learning difficulties or disabilities - B3.
-How to use systems like a library catalogue, VLE, and how to do things like submitting work online - B4.
-Use of online networks to make connections and share ideas with other learners - B5.
-Writing computer code opportunities and/or training
+Which of these skills do you expect to learn on your course?

+Pick three that are most important for you:

+- B1 Basic ICT skills eg use of internet search, email, word processing, spreadsheets, etc - B2 How to use technology to cope with learning difficulties or disabilities - B3 How to use systems like a library catalogue, VLE, and how to do things like submitting work online - B4 Use of online networks to make connections and share ideas with other learners - B5 Writing computer code opportunities and/or training